maurofigueiredo/github.io/README.md

 ### Hi 👋 I'm Mauro
-I have a degree in computer science, currently working as a systems analyst.
+I have a degree in computer science, currently working as a developer.